qalle2/finmorph/README.md

 * Two fields on each line: a word in plural and its singular form (e.g. `sakset,saksi`).
 * No compounds (e.g. `seppeleensitojaiset`).
 * Includes words that only occur as the final part of a compound, not alone (e.g. `sitojaiset`).

-### stats-compound.txt
-A table of compound counts by number of parts and number of letters.
-Automatically generated.

 ### stats-nounverb.txt
 A table of noun/verb counts by declension/conjugation, syllable count and